DavidMoore/SadRobot/content/wiki/dotNET/msbuild/async-tasks.md

+---
+title: Async Tasks
+description: Using async code in custom MSBuild tasks
+---
 # Async Tasks

-You can use async / await:
+You can use async in MSBuild tasks using a pattern like this:

 ```
 public class MyCustomTask : Task {